Pay the providers of a person's outpatient treatment or professional service most or all the 20% MediCare did not pay. A couple points:

 ● Individuals can receive treatment from any provider in any state who agreed to participate and accept MediCare.

-● Providers submit their charge for your treatment to the MediCare claims administrator.
+● When treatment is received providers submit their charge to the MediCare claims administrator.

-● When treatment is received you receive a quarterly coverage summary from MediCare.
-The supplement company also sends a summary of their payments.
+● The MediCare system mails a quarterly coverage summary following receiving treatment.
+The supplement company also sends an explanation of their payments.

 [Confusing since the parts of MediCare also have letter names. ]

 ● Any plan in CT with the same letter from any company will have identical coverage.